usama8800/manual-wallet/README.md

 Manual cold wallet for usb.
+Can generate new addresses.

+Current supported coins:
+- Bitcoin
+- Ethereum

 No internet required